NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ImageMultimodalDatabaseWithAiAssistedAnnotation/README.md

 This project aims to develop an open-source and ideally community-maintained solution for:

+1. Data Standardization: All collected data will be converted and standarized into research format (e.g. BIDS format)
+2. Having a multimodal research database or integration of medical records with ORTHANC Database.
+3. The infrastructure would enable connection to annotation tools such as MONAI Label.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->